 For some employees, working from home was a choice before the pandemic.
 However, in these COVID-19 times, working remotely is no longer a choice, but rather a requirement, one enabled by audio visual technology.

-The work-from-anywhere experience is proving that with the right resources, keeping remote workers connected with the larger team is not only doable, it might even be preferable in some situations.
+The work-from-anywhere experience is proving that with the right office technology and resources, keeping remote workers connected with the larger team is not only doable, it might even be preferable in some situations.
 The question, however, is will the surge in working remotely survive in a post-pandemic environment?

 Research suggests it might.
 Consider these insights from Chris Herd, founder of FirstBaseHQ, who spoke to 1,000 businesses about their plans for remote work after the pandemic: